sc0ttj/vlc-gtk/README.md

 6. Share your changes:

-, then push your changes to your fork:
+Push your changes to your fork:

 ```shell
 git checkout -b "mybranch"